shibhansh/cs252-hubot/README.md

     Search news on some key word `search news about <key>`

 ##Credits
-- npm repository for node.js libraries
+- npm repository for node.js reminder constructor and apis
 - https://github.com/vishals79/hubot-todo for slack-hubot integration